ShenLab/CNV-Espresso/README.md

 tabix -f -p bed ${output_rd_dir}/${sample_name}.cov.bed.gz
 ```

-This is a relatively time-consuming step, you can use the following command to accelerate the speed if you have a cluster.
+This is a relatively time-consuming step, however, you can use the following command to accelerate the speed if you have a cluster.

 - Option 2.
 Multiple samples (by cluster)